RamanaGudipudi/emission-gaming-calculator/readme_md.txt

 ## Contact

-For questions about the research methodology, contact: [your-email]
+For questions about the research methodology, contact: [ramana.gudipudi@gmail.com]